Core concepts

 Authentication & API Keys

-• API Keys: Securely hashed keys that are scoped to specific graphs
+• API Keys: Securely hashed keys that are scoped to specific Agents

 • Development Mode: No API key required, perfect for local development and testing